vacancy/PreciseRoIPooling/README.md

 ## Implementation

 PrRoI Pooling was originally implemented by [Tete Xiao](http://tetexiao.com/) based on MegBrain, an (internal) deep learning framework built by Megvii Inc. It was later adapted into open-source deep learning frameworks.
 Currently, we only support PyTorch.
-Unfortunately we don't have any specific plan for the adaptation into other frameworks such as TensorFlow, but any contributions (pull requests) will be more than welcomed.
+Unfortunately, we don't have any specific plan for the adaptation into other frameworks such as TensorFlow, but any contributions (pull requests) will be more than welcome.

 ## Usage (PyTorch)